fernandopiniani/infinite-array-navigator/README.md

-# Infinity Array Navigator
+# Infinite Array Navigator

 ![](./example.gif)

-Infinity Array Navigator is a functional circular array implementation which let you navigate through arrays endlessly, focusing on one or more elements of a ordinary array.
+Infinite Array Navigator is a functional circular array implementation which let you navigate through arrays endlessly, focusing on one or more elements of a ordinary array.

 # Installation
 ```